SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/_index.md

 ## KiCad Workflow
-Despite its similarities with other PCB design software, KiCad is characterised by a unique workflow in which schematic components and footprints are separate.
+Despite its similarities with other PCB design software, KiCad is characterized by a unique workflow in which schematic components and footprints are separate.
 Only after creating a schematic are footprints assigned to the components.

 ### Overview
 The KiCad workflow is comprised of two main tasks: drawing the schematic and laying out the board.
 Both a schematic component library and a PCB footprint library are necessary for these two tasks.
 KiCad includes many components and footprints, and also has the tools to create new ones.